justinmklam/personal-website/content/posts/2018/06/sourdough-starter-monitor.md

 layout = "single-blog"
-tagline = "Bread is love, bread is life; would it be wrong to call it my wife?" tags = ["programming", "python", "image analysis"] title = "Using Computer Vision to Monitor Fermentation of Wild Yeast" type = "blog"
+tagline = "Bread is love, bread is life; would it be wrong to call it my wife?" tags = ["programming", "python", "image analysis"] title = "Monitoring the Fermentation of Sourdough Starter with Computer Vision" type = "blog"

 +++
 Bread, the quintessence of life.
 People have survived for centuries off this staple consisting only of flour, water, salt, and yeast.
-Fun fact: try consuming all these ingredients separately, and you'll be in for a digestive surprise.
-However, mix them together and let time do its thing, and the resulting fermentation releases flavour, texture, and nutrients that were previously locked away.
+Try consuming all these ingredients separately, and you'll be in for a digestive surprise.
+However, mix them together and let time do its thing, and the result is the release of profound flavour, texture, and nutrients that were previously locked away.

-Although it's relatively easy to turn dough into something that resembles a loaf of bread, it's much more challenging to squeeze every possible ounce of flavour and texture using only these four ingredients.
-A baker's skill is in their ability to manage and control the fermentation process, which is usually achieved through countless months/years of trial and error.
+Despite it being relatively easy to turn dough into something that looks and feels like bread, the challenge is in squeezing every possible ounce of flavour and texture (using only those four ingredients) to achieve the embodiment of a true loaf of bread.
+The secret to artisinal bread is **all in the fermentation.** A baker's skill is in their ability to manage and control the fermentation process, which is usually achieved through countless months and/or years of trial and error.

-**But what if there was another way to gain a better understanding of what happens during fermentation?**
+**But what if there was a better way to understand what happens during the fermentation process?**

-In this blog post, we dive into the world of wild yeast (aka. sourdough starter) by tracking its growth through timelapses, programming, and cool graph animations.
+In this blog post, we dive into the world of wild yeast (commonly known as sourdough starter) by tracking its growth through timelapses, automated image analysis, and cool graph animations.
 Read on to find out more!

 <div class="row captioned-img">
     <video class="img-responsive img-content" autoplay="autoplay" loop="loop" controls>